Rust-Trends/honeypot/README.md

 # Building a Custom Rust Honeypot and Deploying It on Oracle Cloud for Free

-## Introduction
 Looking for a fun and educational hands-on project that combines Rust coding with cloud deployment?
 In this guide, we will build a simple honeypot—a minimal TCP server in Rust that listens on a specific port and logs every incoming request—then deploy it to an Ubuntu instance on Oracle Cloud Infrastructure (OCI) for FREE.
 A honeypot offers a fascinating window into the malicious scans and attacks traveling the internet while also providing a playful way to practice coding, cross-compiling, and network configuration.
 By following these steps, you will gain valuable Rust experience, learn how to set up OCI for external traffic, and come away with deeper insight into real-world attack patterns.

-Note 1) you can of course use any cloud provider or your own server for this project.
-But Oracle Cloud offers an "Always Free" tier that allows you to run a small VM at no cost and I was looking for an excuse to try it out.
-Initially I was interested in the ARM architecture but those are limited in my region of choice so I am using a AMD64 instance for this project.

-Note 2) I am using a Apple M1 Pro machine for development and cross-compiling for x86_64 architecture.
+- Note 1: I am using a Apple M1 Pro MacBook for development and cross-compiling for x86_64 architecture.

 ---

-## 1. Prerequisites
+# 1. Prerequisites
 Welcome to the warm-up lap before our Rust honeypot grand adventure!
 Here’s what you need to get started:

-### 1.1 Oracle Cloud Account
+## 1.1 Oracle Cloud Account
 First things first: snag an [Oracle Cloud account](https://www.oracle.com/cloud/free/) (free is our favorite price).
 The Always Free tier is pretty sweet since it gives you a no-cost VM to play around with.
 Perfect for deploying a honeypot without emptying your wallet.

+- Note 1: you can of course use any cloud provider or your own server for this project.
+But Oracle Cloud offers an "Always Free" tier that allows you to run a small VM at no cost and I was looking for an excuse to try it out.
+Initially I was interested in the ARM architecture but those are limited in my region of choice so I am using a AMD64 instance for this project.

-### 1.2 Ubuntu VM in OCI
+## 1.2 Ubuntu VM in OCI
 Go to the Oracle Cloud console and [spin up an Ubuntu instance](https://cloud.oracle.com/compute/instances).
-Make sure you’ve got your SSH key set up and can **actually get in** — the honeypot is useless if you can’t log onto your own server.
+Make sure you’ve got your SSH key set up and can **actually get in**.
+Some additional information on how to use SSH can be found in the [Oracle Cloud documentation](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/accessinginstance.htm).

-### 1.3 Rust Installed Locally
+## 1.3 Rust Installed Locally
-Rust up your local environment with the following:
+If you do not have Rust installed look here for the [basic setup steps](https://www.rust-lang.org/learn/get-started).
+To add another architecture Rust up your local environment with the following:

 ```bash
 rustup update